Best Ultralight Headlamp for Backpacking and Thru-Hiking 2026

 > Not very bright

 The Petzl e+lite is a minimalist headlamp that is an ultralight and very small headlamp.
 It has a very low 40 lumens output that is good enough for emergency use or for someone who wants the lightest headlamp only.
-The light output is not enough for hiking and really only good enough for close up things around camp or reading.
+The light output is not enough for hiking and is only good enough for close-up things around camp or reading.

 Compare Prices: